 2020 has now ended, wow it has been an interesting year isn’t it?
 Lot’s has happened this year, I feel like 2020 is just a hell of a year, no one expected it but we all tried and lived with it.
 Living with COVID19 has been extra challenging for everyone – the world came to a halt, shops has been closed for a number of weeks, no flights to anywhere, job loss, deaths and a lot more.
-Even though 2020 has ended, the remnants of it still lingers to the new year, UK is now again on its 3rd national lockdown because of the new variant of the virus.
-Having said that there is at least good news, vaccine is now available!
+Even though 2020 has ended, the remnants of it still lingers to the new year, UK is now again on its 3rd national lockdown because of the new variant.
+Having said that,- there is at least good news, vaccine is now available!
 YAY!
 As much as I despise needles, I am now mentally prepared to take this!
 When?
 I do not know but I will take it once I have a go signal from my GP.
 So, how’s everyone’s 2020?
 I know it’s probably not the greatest but I am sure there are good things that came out of it.
 I’ll share how my 2020 has been, bear with me.

 Entering 2020 was quite good, my grandma was here to spend the holidays with us (this is after years that we didn’t spend Christmas and New year as a family) I was so happy that we finally spent Christmas and new year with her.
 So, come in March, COVID was lurking, it was a worrying time because my mom took my grandma back home to the Philippines and back home they are starting to implement things.
 I genuinely thought she’s not gonna be able to come back but she did thank goodness.
 Towards the end of March, the first national lock down commenced.
 So, I work in an office, other establishments were ordered that if they’re able to they have to work from home and the others, the people who are classed as “key workers” will continue as usual.
 My job was classed as “key worker” (though I have a different opinion to that) but anyway yeah, we carried on working in the office, people who were immunocompromised, over 65 and have underlying conditions were sent home – workforce has been cut in half – so work demands was up the roof and for the coming months it became quite unbearable.